liwingyankobe/string-public/README.md

 6. Put achievement images as JPG in `cheevos`.
 They must have the same names as in `achievements.txt`.
 7. Host the files on a cloud platform.
 [Heroku](https://www.heroku.com) is recommended since all the configuration files are included here.
+  - If you are using the Eco plan, install an addon (e.g. New Relic) to ping your bot every half hour.
 8. Run `bot_auto.py`
 9. Upload `login` folder onto your website.
 1. Go back to [Discord Developer](https://discord.com/developers).